andregda/dotfiles/README.md

   <a href="https://gist.github.com/ctechols/ca1035271ad134841284">
     Adapted from this commentary.
   </a>
-  (This shot was from a 2012's  ASUS, i5, with no dedicated graphs \o/)
+  (This shot was taken from a 2012's  ASUS, i5, with no dedicated graphs \o/)
 </p>